 Business Career Fair

-Make personal connections with local and national employers.
+At the Career Fair, you will make personal connections with local and national employers.
 Investigate internships and full-time employment options while promoting your qualifications and interests.
 Chart your path to success.

 Mark Your Calendars